-So what else do we know about the Roloffs’ divorce?
-Keep reading to learn all about it!
+So, what else do we know about the Roloffs’ divorce and their new relationships?
+Keep scrolling to learn more!

 They finalized their divorce in May 2016.

-More than a year after Amy initially filed for divorce, the reality star exes finalized the arrangement in May 2016.
+More than a year after Amy initially filed for divorce, the former flames finalized the arrangement in May 2016.

 They split their shared possessions.

-The pain was especially exacerbated by the fact that Zach and Jeremy spent the holiday with their wives' families.
-In the same episode, Matt explained, "We knew [divorce] was going to be hard, but what we didn’t realize is that you have to share your kids with the in-laws.”
+In the same episode, Matt added, “We knew [divorce] was going to be hard, but what we didn’t realize is that you have to share your kids with the in-laws.”

 They had very different views on commitment.